All Guides About Start Here

 What is cold traffic in SaaS marketing?

-Cold traffic refers to visitors who arrive on your landing page with no prior knowledge of your product or brand — typically from organic search, paid ads, or social posts.
+Cold traffic means visitors who arrive on your landing page with no knowledge of your product or brand — typically from Google search, paid ads, or social posts.
 They have not read a review, heard a recommendation, or followed you for months.
 They need to be convinced from scratch.

 +